 Study the Bachelor of Engineering (Honours) to prepare for a rewarding career in engineering.
-This degree is accredited by Engineering New Zealand.
-It meets the Washington Accord and prepares you for Engineering New Zealand membership.
+This engineering degree is accredited by Engineering New Zealand, a signatory of the Washington Accord, which means the programme is internationally recognised.

 As an engineer you address the key issues we face today, like access to clean water, sustainable energy systems, waste management, recycling and environmental pressures.
 In our engineering degree you learn to formulate models and analyse, predict and monitor engineering systems – essential skills in professional engineering.